dilshan5/ttaf-ui-intive/README.md

 Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
 Then run your distributed test suite.

+# View Allure report

+First you need to download allure from https://github.com/allure-framework/allure2/releases

+Then add the bin folder location into your PATH variable.Once you run your test suite, 'allure-results' directory will create inside target directory.
+Copy the path of it.
+Then open the command prompt.
+Run following command,

+      allure serve <location to your allure-results directory>